emilymalecbrown/how-british/README.md

 Todos:
 - [x] Analyze the percentage of British spellings in a text</li>
 - [x] Highlight significant words in the text</li>
-- [ ] Give users the ability to convert a text from British American spelling to US spelling</li>
+- [ ] Give users the ability to convert a text from British English spelling to US spelling</li>

 <hr>
 Technologies currently using: